 9.3.1.
 Cooling Adjustment Section

 If the test is interrupted (or the dynamometer faults) during the cooling adjustment section, the testing facility shall discontinue the test and restart the cooling adjustment procedure from the beginning.
 In such a case, after performing a data review and a visual inspection without disturbing the brake assembly, the testing facility shall use the same brake assembly to proceed with the next iteration of Trip #10 and finalise the cooling adjustment section.
-If upon inspection there are reasons to compromise the test (loose components, brake fluid leakage, incorrect mounting, excessive vibration, etc.), the testing facility shall mount a new brake assembly and repeat the procedure in accordance with the specifications described in 8.2.1.
+If upon inspection there are reasons to compromise the test (loose components, brake fluid leakage, incorrect mounting, excessive vibration, etc.), the testing facility shall mount a new brake assembly and repeat the procedure in accordance with the specifications described in paragraph 8.2.1.

 9.3.2.
 Bedding Section

 If the test is interrupted (or the dynamometer faults) during the bedding section, the testing facility shall continue bedding from the point of interruption considering the last recorded timestamp in the Time-Based file with non-zero values for the braking parameters.
 The testing facility shall not conduct any warm-up stops or snubs to reach 30 °C if the actual brake temperature is lower.
 The testing facility shall not disassemble the parts.
 If the brake parts are disassembled after the beginning of the bedding section, they are no longer suitable for completing bedding and the subsequent emissions measurement.
-In such a case, the testing facility shall replace with new brake parts and repeat the bedding procedure from the beginning.
+In such a case, the testing facility shall replace them with new brake parts and repeat the bedding procedure from the beginning.

 9.3.3.
 Emissions Measurement Section